 Image source Pixabay

 The threat of financial fraud is increasingly sophisticated and almost exclusively technological.
-In order to combat this threat, therefore, we need technological solutions every bit as sophisticated to retaliate.
+To combat this threat, we need technological solutions every bit as sophisticated to retaliate.

 So, how can this help?